yaleman/st2-whois/README.md

 ## Changelog

 * 2019-02-27 - v1.0.5 - Initial writeup of the code, thought I had it right but oh how wrong I was.
+* 2019-02-28 - v1.0.6 - Moved bad-data-cleaning code out of the Action into a separate function/lib, can handle arbitrary-layout data.